Augustin007/usefulpy/index.md

 _note: it imports the_ `datetime` _module, as well as namedtuple and deque from the_ `collections` _module_

-Usable functions in validation: YesOrNo, datetime (_note: datetime can be accessed through validation, but is built into python, and is not by me_), deque (_see note on datetime_), floatinput, floatlistinput, fromrepr, getYesOrNo, intinput, intlistinput, is_float, is_floatlist, is_function, is_integer, is_intlist, isbool, makelist, namedtuple (_see note on datetime_), tryfloat, tryint, trynumber, trytype, validdate, validinput, and validquery

 #### Integer/Float Tools:
  - `is_integer`/`is_float`: return `True` if s is an integer/float or can be converted into one.
  - `intinput`/`floatinput`: continue to ask for input until input is an integer/float...
 Useless in a gui environment but useful in shell scripts